AravFernandez/ClearTax-success-report-generator/README.md

 ---

-# Notes
+# Important Notes by Arav
+ - <b> Developed for ClearTax Internal Reporting by Arav Fernandez. </b>
+ ---
 - Do not modify the HTML, CSS or JavaScript files unless making template changes.
 - Only update the CSV file before generating reports.
 - Generated PNGs are overwritten each time the generator is run.

----

-Developed for ClearTax Internal Reporting.